Insurance requirements for studying in Russia as a researcher, postdoc or teacher

 About Russia

-Russian universities are well-known for their excellent studies in areas like Physics, Engineering, Medicine, and Psychology.
-They are also affordable when compared to their Western counterparts; most programmes cost under 7,500 EUR per academic year.
-Local campuses and dormitories meet all the modern standards you’d expect, and Russian universities take pride in having state-of-the-art laboratories and research centres.
+Russian universities are renowned for their exceptional education in fields such as Physics, Engineering, Medicine, and Psychology.
+Moreover, they offer affordable tuition fees compared to their Western counterparts, with most programs costing less than 7,500 EUR per academic year.
+The campuses and dormitories provide modern amenities, meeting all expectations, while the universities take pride in their cutting-edge laboratories and research centers.

 Russia